sezabass/mobile-fcm-notifications/README.md

 ## App for testing push notifications

-This is a simple node app for sending notifications with firebase on stg environment.
+This is a simple node app for sending notifications with Firebase.

 ## Getting started

+1. Open the [How to generate private key file] image in order to see how to get the Firebase credentials file for your application;
+2. Save the downloaded file on the application root as `your-application-firebase-adminsdk.json`;
-1. Install Node and npm
+3. Install Node and npm;
-2. Run `npm install` inside the folder where you've cloned the project
+4. Run `npm install` inside the folder where you've cloned the project;
-3. Run `node app.js`
+5. Run `npm start`.

-Then you can use postman/cURL to make a POST request to `localhost:3000/notification`

-with these parameters:
+Then you can make a POST request to `localhost:3000/notification` with these parameters:

 ```json
 {